Predictable profit through small bets

 - and all the little products that provide him with an average of 23K USD of profit per month.

 But now back to Daniel.
-Daniel got internet famous by sharing that he left his Kashi job at MSU.
-Yeah, half a million per year.
+Daniel got internet famous by sharing that he left his cushy job at Amazon which paid, yeah, half a million per year.
 Can you imagine?
 And his main motivation for leaving was that he wanted to be more independent, but also challenged again.
-After that you shared his attempts to build a successful business on Twitter.
+After that he shared his attempts to build a successful business on Twitter.

-I will put that in the show notes and for an additional chance to win, you can also leave a car.
-On what are you doing to get a little bit more independent, some side income, or maybe a hobby that you have that just gives you more energy, which I think is equally important.
+I will put that in the show notes and for an additional chance to win, you can also leave a comment on what are you doing to get a little bit more independent, some side income, or maybe a hobby that you have that just gives you more energy, which I think is equally important.

-Yeah, but without further ado, let’s dig into Daniel’s interesting success story.
-Daniel.
-I’m really thrilled that you’re on the show.
-Thank you for being.
+Yeah, but without further ado, let's dig into Daniel's interesting success story.
+Daniel, I'm really thrilled that you're on the show.
+Thank you for being here.

 [00:02:45] Michaela: I'm super, super excited.

-So when I go to your website, I have a list of products that are linked there.
+So when I go through your website, I have a list of products that are linked there.
+Right?
+And they are very, very diverse, which,you know, is super exciting for me.
+I'm just two of them I already mentioned.
 Right.
-And they are very, very diverse, which is super exciting for me.
-I’m just two of them I already mentioned.
-Right.
-Which was a video course on how to build a Twitter audience..
-Then you have the good parts of AWS.
+Which was a video course on how to build a Twitter audience.
+Then you have the good parts of AWS which is a book.

-How does that come about, right.
+How does that come about, right?
 That you have like a cutting board in between.
 All of those is a little bit more technical parts or products that you have.
-Yeah,

-[00:03:34] Daniel: yeah, yeah.
-So I think I sort of, I started this journey, I think in a traditional way, like many other software engineers, I thought I was going to be doing the boots.
+[00:03:34] Daniel: Yeah, yeah, yeah.
+So I think I sort of, I started this journey, I think in a traditional way, like many other software engineers, I thought I was going to be doing the bootstrap thing.

 I was going to sort of focus on one idea and build it inside to make it successful at all costs, putting all my effort into it.
-And I think what’s happened.
-And that’s what I started with.
-That’s what, that’s what user base.
-What is the light?
-When I, when I started [00:04:00] a few months in, I started to have a little bit of I was public call it like a small crisis of anxiety.
+And I think what's happened.
+And that's what I started with.
+That's what, that's what user base was when I started.
+[00:04:00] a few months in, I started to have a little bit of I was public call it like a small crisis of anxiety.

 I was thinking I was getting very sort of uncomfortable by the uncertainty that I was imagining.
 In front of me, you know what, when we're like, when will, I know if this will succeed?
 What if it won't succeed?
 Like what sickness should I be watching for?
 What if it succeeds, but slowly that should I be shifting attention to other things and sort of, I had all these questions that I didn't really have an answer for.

 And I was noticing that I probably was underestimating.
-How much uncertainty that is in doing something like this, that it’s very hard to know.
-And th this was a bit more confounding because actually I was getting very strong sickness about user base back then, very song.
-You know, I just liked the term validation because I think sort of it implies something that it isn’t there, but the typical size that people look for.
+How much uncertainty that is in doing something like this, that it's very hard to know.
+And this was a bit more confounding because actually I was getting very strong sickness about user base back then, very strong.
+You know, I just liked the term validation because I think sort of it implies something that it isn't there, but thetypical size that people look for.

 For validation.
 Like I was sort of had a mailing list of about 4,000 people waiting for the launch.
-I had endorsements by highly influential people, sort of the CEOs of like Netlify and various publicly.
-And those, the products that I sort of and were very welcoming and sort of wanted, wanted to collaborate with their teams.
+I had endorsements by highly influential people, sort of the CEOs of like Netlify and vercel, publicly endorsed products that I sort of and were very welcoming and sort of wanted, wanted to collaborate with their teams.

 It was much harder to keep the momentum of all the sickness that, that had been.
-So, so th that’s crisis a little bit opened my eyes.
-And I basically, I started thinking if I want to make this as an arrangement, the self-employment engagement, successful public, and it’s a different strategy.
-I can’t just be going all in into one thing, because I was worried that I was just going to run out of time savings and I have to go back to full-time employment, which isn’t the end of the world.
+So, so th that's crisis a little bit opened my eyes.
+And I basically, I started thinking if I want to make this as an arrangement, the self-employment arrangement, successful publically, I needed a different strategy.
+I can't just be going all in into one thing, because I was worried that I was just going to run out of time, savings and I have to go back to full-time employment, which isn't the end of the world.

 What if I decide to do a bunch of things at the same time, small things?
 Of course I was there.
 The stick.
 You know, I had limited finite time, like for the one.
 And that's sort of changed my attitude to things instead of sort of focusing on one thing.
 I started looking around with me and I started asking myself, what can I do?

 Low-hanging fruit.
-That’s what I kind of do.
+That's what I kind of do.
 That is a small thing.
-Doesn’t necessarily need to have large upsides accounting because I’ve been new or, and this is, they be sustainable for a long time.
+Doesn't necessarily need to have large upsides accounting revenue, or be sustainable for a long time.
 It was mostly looking at small wins.
-That’s what, what can I do?
-Something that can be, can make me some money into the month’s time, which are these, the higher odds it’s still unpredictable.
+That's what, what can I do?
+Something that can be, can make me some money into the month's time, which are these, the higher odds it's still unpredictable.

-You never really know whether something’s going to work or not.
+You never really know whether something's going to work or not.
 Even today.
 That was when I launched new things.
 I have no clue sometimes whether things are going to work or not.
-But it’s changed my perspective because before.
-Looking at things, does this have upside?
+But it's changed my perspective because before I was looking at things, does this have upside?
 Is this going to scale?
 Is this sustainable?

-And I think that side of that comes with dads.
-Those things that do have those properties tend to have low odds of succeeding and they just to be hard, you know unpredictable sort of affected by them, them things, good timing and other things that are very opaque.
+And I think that side of that comes with that, those things that do have those properties tend to have low odds of succeeding and they just to be hard, you know unpredictable sort of affected by them, them things, good timing and other things that are very opaque.
 And this has worked out well for me.